 Where do I get a death certificate?

 For same day service: Visit a local issuance office in any county in the state for records 1997-present.
-Pre-1997 records are available only in the county of death or through the Office of the State Registrar (see below).
+Pre-1997 records are available only in the county of death or through the Minnesota Office of Vital Records (see below).
 Pre-1908 records are available only in the county of death.

 Payment is accepted by credit card (MasterCard, VISA, or Discover), check or money order and is deposited upon receipt.

 - By fax.
 You can fax your application to 651-201-5750.
 Do not fax it more than once; each application will be processed as a separate request.
 If the notary uses a raised or embossed seal, instead of a rubber ink stamp, please lightly shade over the seal with a pencil so it is visible on the fax.